saiponethaaung/saiponethaaung/README.md

 Currently, I am working on a [teaching platform](https://github.com/Meaple-Education/) for my wife to teach her student from home.
 I write the backend with PHP but plan to change it into GO in the future.
-For the frontend, I use React and Vue to showcase that I am capable of those two and flutter for mobile applications.
+For the frontend, I use React and Vue for web and flutter for mobile applications.
 <!--
 **saiponethaaung/saiponethaaung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.